juampa2010/Artisant-AI/windows-setup.md

    Modelfiles are used by the AI models to parametrize your AI models making them domain specific.

-   For example, my 'expert' model file is going to be more precise since it will be using llama3 and it will contain higher temperature value.
+   For example, my **expert** model file is going to be more precise since it will be using llama3 and it will contain higher temperature value.

-   The 'novice' model by the other hand will be less precise since it will be using llama2 and a lower temperature value.
+   The **novice** model by the other hand will be less precise since it will be using llama2 and a lower temperature value.

    See files content at /artifacts folder for the 2 different models: